RikuVan/pinboard_wizard/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Features Summary

+- **Bookmark Management**: Curate, tag, and organize your Pinboard bookmarks
+- **Pin-Based Curation**: Create custom categories with the `pin:category` tagging system
+- **Content Extraction**: Free extraction via Pina or AI-powered summaries with OpenAI
+- **GitHub-Backed Notes**: Markdown notes synced to your GitHub repository with offline support
+- **AWS S3 Backup**: Export bookmarks to your own AWS bucket for disaster recovery
+- **Native macOS Experience**: Built with macos_ui for authentic macOS feel
+- **Secure Storage**: API credentials stored in macOS Keychain
+- **Auto-Sync**: Notes and backups sync automatically in the background

 ## Acknowledgments

 - [Pinboard.in](https://pinboard.in) - The excellent bookmarking service